TomatoTheory/Blockus/README.md

 We building blockus y'all

-Currently, everything is extremely inefficient.

-... so dont judge
+Currently, everything is extremely inefficient... so dont judge